ArnaudLcm/ECDSA/README.md

 > [!WARNING]
-> This is a purely educational library.
+> This is purely an educational library.
 Use it at your own risk.